MicroEJ/docs/Tutorials/tutorialSoftwareRobot.rst

 NB: In the next sections, we show code that is mostly functional.
 To use it in our project, we have to put it in our MicroEJ SDK/Studio workspace and add the proper imports.

-Record the Robot input events
+Record the Robot Input Events
 -----------------------------

 We will now look at how to record the events.

-Record events with WatchPointerEventHandler
+Record Events with WatchPointerEventHandler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here is the custom ``EventHandler`` named ``WatchPointerEventHandler``.